mochi-hpc/mochi-margo/doc/instrumentation.md

 * `file`: name of the file to write the (text) data to.
 If the "-" string is used, then data will be written to `STDOUT`.
-* `uniquify`: flag indicating that the file name should be suffixed with additional characters to make it unique from other files emited on the same node.
+* `uniquify`: flag indicating that the file name should be suffixed with additional characters to make it unique from other files emitted on the same node.
 * Diagnostic files have the *.diag suffix for the file name, and profile files have the *.csv suffix.